Leaders in Minimally Invasive Procedures in NY and NJ.

 Any condition which adds pressure to the spine can cause a herniated disc to form, including obesity, remaining sedentary, lifting heavy items, and repetitive motion.

-Dr. Q’s recommended treatment for a herniated disc can vary depending on the patient’s health, age, and the severity of symptoms.
+Our team’s recommended treatment for a herniated disc can vary depending on the patient’s health, age, and the severity of symptoms.

 In many cases, the first approach is conservative management of your condition, including applying hot or cold compresses, stretching exercises, and physical therapy.
 Steroid injections, muscle relaxants, pain medication or anti-inflammatory medication may also help your condition.

-Dr. Q may recommend surgical treatment if symptoms are severe and more conservative approaches do not provide you with enough relief.
+Our expert may recommend surgical treatment if symptoms are severe and more conservative approaches do not provide you with enough relief.

 Surgical treatments may include a laser discectomy, in which a laser vaporizes a small portion of the gel-like interior of an intervertebral disc to reduce the pressure caused by bulging or herniation.